 Top things to do at Sugba Lagoon

 Your boat will drop you at the boathouse in the middle of the Sugba Lagoon.
 There are several activities you can do from here.
-We are sure you will have an amazing time, this place is truly a gem.
+We are sure you will have a fantastic time; this place is truly a gem.
 Take note that your time at the lagoon, unfortunately, is limited to 4 hours.

-By the way, there are many jellyfishes swimming around in the lagoon but don’t worry, these kinds of jellyfishes don’t sting you.
+By the way, many jellyfish are swimming around in the lagoon, but don’t worry, these kinds of jellyfish don’t sting you.
 Please do not touch them anyway.
 We saw people taking them out of the water, and we don’t think they like to get picked up.
-We should respect mother nature and leave them in peace.
+We should respect Mother Nature and leave them in peace.

 Jump from the springboard

 There is a springboard right at the backside of the boathouse, which is a lot of fun.
-It’s about 5 meters high, and from here, you can jump into the most beautiful turquoise water.
-When the lagoon got busier, there was even a line at the springboard, so we were happy that we did this in the morning already.
+It’s about 5 meters high; from here, you can jump into the most beautiful turquoise water.
+When the lagoon got busier, there was even a line at the springboard, so we were happy that we had done this in the morning already.
 But it was fun to watch other people jump as well.
 There were some Filipinos who made quite a show here.

 Relax at the Boathouse